 Increasing collaboration is the foundation of becoming a flatter, faster, more dynamic company better able to operate in an increasingly complex environment and compete in markets disrupted by new entrants who are often doing a better job of unlocking the power of new technology.

-Yet for established companies, in particular, this is easier said than done, partly because “our prevailing system of management has destroyed our people”1, as Dr W Edwards Deming said, and partly because the approach we’re currently taking to increasing collaboration is inadequate.
+Yet for established companies, in particular, this is easier said than done, partly because “our prevailing system of management has destroyed our people”1, as Dr. W Edwards Deming said, and partly because of the approach we’re currently taking to increasing collaboration is inadequate.